kghose/groho/docs/backlog.md

 * Introduce space craft into the simulation
 * Figure out way to combine flight plan actions with spacecraft
 * Orrery should not reload if new range is inside old range
+* MagnumApp - setSamples is deprecated - find correct way to do this

 Version planning